eddavid2/Metallurgy-1/README.md

-# Metallurgy-1 is where I'll be dropping my first few projects.
-Feel free to add up!
+Hi!
+My name is Edmundo, I'm a mechanical engineer, starting to learn about programming.
+I'll be posting little projects like this to try my hand at python.
+All feedback, suggestions and ideas are welcome, please send them to https://www.reddit.com/user/ed_tucumonkey